hth313/Calypsi-tool-chains/README.md

   for Commodore 64 and MEGA65.

 * [Hello World for Commodore 64](https://github.com/hth313/Calypsi-6502-hello-world)
-  is a simple Hello World project which uses the board support as a submodule
+  is a simple Hello World project

 * [On target debugger agent](https://github.com/hth313/Calypsi-remote-debug)